ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 It may take 30 minutes to create the resources in the diagram.
 The enterprise is simulated using a VPC.

-## IP address layout
+## Check the non overlapping IP address layout
 {: #vpc-transit-power-ip-address-layout}
 {: step}

-The address layout is shown below:
+The address layout is shown below.
+Notice the non overlapping addresses.

 ![zones](images/transit-power-hidden/vpc-transit-zones-power.svg){: caption="Figure 2.
 IP address layout" caption-side="bottom"}
 {: style="text-align: center;"}